codacy/docs/docs/organizations/managing-security-and-risk.md

 When viewing the item list:

--   To update the filtering criteria, click the **Status** dropdown or the **Priority** dropdown above the list.
+-   To update the filtering criteria, click the **Status** or **Priority** drop-downs above the list.
 -   To find out more about an item, click its **Details** column.
-This redirects you to a filtered view of the **Repository issues** page, showing only the item of interest.
+This redirects you to a filtered view of the **Repository issues** page, showing only the item of interest.<!-- TODO Depending on which feature is released first, this may need to change to take into account items coming from other integrations such as Jira -->

 ![Security and Risk Management item list](images/security-risk-management-item-list.png)